- Many women wonder if lifestyle and behaviour changes can help with menopausal symptoms.

 - strength training helps to build bone and muscle and can include simple body weight exercises you can do at home.
 Get advice from your doctor before lifting heavy weights.

-Everyone should visit their doctor before starting a n81N exercise program.
+Everyone should visit their doctor before starting a new exercise program.
 For more ideas about exercise, see the AMS information sheet Lifestyle advice for healthy ageing.

 Control your environment to improve cooling